marklogic/marklogic-docker/README.md

 ```
 $ docker volume ls
 ```
-The command should output at least two volume identifiers from the previous commands:
+If the instructions in the `Using this Image` section are followed, the above command should output at least two volume identifiers:
 ```
 DRIVER    VOLUME NAME
 local     0f111f7336a5dd1f63fbd7dc07740bba8df684d70fdbcd748899091307c85019